The Importance of Honesty in Recovery

 Next, you have to maintain honesty as you set the boundaries that will protect you from getting hurt unnecessarily.
 Because setting boundaries is a crucial skill you must learn to preserve sobriety once and for all, honesty with yourself and others is a critical step.

 Finally, you will feel better and restore your self-esteem when you’re honest with others.
-You destroyed your self-esteem through substance abuse, lying, and all the other acts you committed to feed your addiction.
+You destroyed your self-esteem through substance abuse, lying, and all the other acts you committed in order to feed your addiction.

 Your entire recovery depends on your honesty.
 Being honest is critical in every aspect of your life.
 Undoubtedly, you will reap great benefits, and you can begin today.

 Reach out now to the dedicated recovery representatives at Find Addiction Rehabs and be clear and transparent about your drinking or drug use.
 We’ve been there too, and we can help you find the resources you need to get sober.
 If you are struggling and want to get into recovery, give yourself a break and reach out now!

 Rachael Goldstein has been a freelance writer for more than 10 years, having written for Find Addiction Rehabs for the past two years.
 She specializes in writing about the law, mental health, psychology, and addiction.
 She is the owner and author of the website www.addicted-to-sobriety.com.
 Rachael is also a licensed attorney in the state of Pennsylvania.